kbase/groups/README.md

     "type": <the type of the request>,
     "status": <the status of the request>,
-    "targetuser": <the user at which the request is targeted, if any>, "createdate": <the request creation date in epoch ms>, "expiredate": <the date the request expires in epoch ms>, "moddate": <the last modification date of the request in epoch ms>
+    "targetuser": <the user at which the request is targeted, if any>, "targetws": <the workspace at which the request is targeted, if any>, "createdate": <the request creation date in epoch ms>, "expiredate": <the date the request expires in epoch ms>, "moddate": <the last modification date of the request in epoch ms>